SheepTester-forks/curricular-analytics-exploration/README.md

 | ---- | ----------- |
-Makefile | is shared by all web reports and contains the commands to build all web reports just by running `make`. cms-replace-file.js | is a browser script (copypaste and run in console) that adds a file input to every entry on UCSD's CMS that allows me to upload a large HTML file to overwrite an existing file. <br> UCSD's CMS ([Cascade](https://www.hannonhill.com/products/cascade-cms/index.html)) shows a code editor for HTML files, which hangs the page when trying to load the large HTML files that these projects produce, so I can't upload a new version of an HTML file normally. deno.json | defines tasks for `deno task` to automatically rebuild when a file is edited. import_map.json | lets me use `import { render } from 'preact'` rather than listing out the entire URL.
-This also lets me keep dependencies up to date. reports/util/Prereqs.ts | defines types for `CourseCode` and `Prereqs` that are used across the web apps. reports/util/Vector2.ts | exports a two-component vector class. reports/util/csv.ts | exports a helper function for outputting a CSV.
+Makefile | is shared by all web reports and contains the commands to build all web reports just by running `make`. cms-replace-file.js | is a browser script (copypaste and run in console) that adds a file input to every entry on UCSD's CMS that allows me to upload a large HTML file to overwrite an existing file. <br> UCSD's CMS ([Cascade](https://www.hannonhill.com/products/cascade-cms/index.html)) shows a code editor for HTML files, which hangs the page when trying to load the large HTML files that these projects produce, so I can't upload a new version of an HTML file normally. reports/util/Prereqs.ts | defines types for `CourseCode` and `Prereqs` that are used across the web apps. reports/util/Vector2.ts | exports a two-component vector class. reports/util/csv.ts | exports a helper function for outputting a CSV.